 This venue is a part of the Portland'5 Centers for the Arts, located inside the Antoinette Hatfield Hall.
 The impressive Edwardian-style venue is the only one of its kind, and houses 880 comfortable and well-positioned seats, none of which are more than 65 feet from the stage.
 Get a close-up of the action underneath an impressive ceiling, beautifully lit by scores of tiny lights that adjust according to the act.
 Dance performances, kids' shows, concerts, lectures, opera, Broadway acts and symphonies help keep up the vibrancy.

-This theater is named in honor of the celebrated and renowned Bob and Diana Gerding, for their efforts and contribution for the community.
-It has managed to strike a fine balance between modern age technology and retaining the heritage value.
-Being the first to be registered in the National Register of Historic Places, it has not only attained the LEED Platinum status but has also been featured in Forbes Magazine's list of greenest buildings in United States.
+This theater is housed in a building that is the first in the region to be registered in the National Register of Historic Places.
+It has also attained the LEED Platinum status but has also been featured in Forbes Magazine's list of greenest buildings in United States.
 Currently it houses the Portland Center Stage theater company.
 Free tours of the theater are arranged on the first and third Saturdays of each month and it can also be rented out for events like social gathering or performances.
+Portland Center Stage at the Armory is the place to be for theater enthusiasts while in the city.
+The repertoire of the ensemble at this theater is fresh and entertaining giving something for the fans to look forward to.

 Anything less than complete entertainment is just not a possibility at Darcelle XV, and no drag club in the country has enjoyed a longer run.
 Established in 1967, this club has always endeavored to entertain, and the desired effect is achieved every time the troupe of female impersonators walks on to the stage, proceeding thereby to make you laugh until you cry.
 Fridays and Saturdays bring with them male strippers, and these shows start at 12a.